-Why are you so passionate about your project?
+Why are you so passionate about your area of research?

-How will your research influence the Department of Psychology?
+How does your research influence the school of Education?

-Tell us about a day in the life of a student in the Department of Psychology
+Tell us about a day in the life of a student in the School of Education

 Feeling inspired?
-Visit our Psychology webpages to learn more about our postgraduate and undergraduate programmes.
+Visit our School of Education webpages to find out more about studying with us.